iamtusharbala/user-auth/readme.md

 # user-auth

-User-auth is a simple user authentication using Node.js, Express ad MongoDb with Handlebars view engine.
+User-auth is a simple user authentication using Node.js, Express and MongoDb with Handlebars view engine.

 ## Installation